LePhil/ExcaliburPlayground/readme.md

 # Bugs
 * "solved" taskItems re-appear when changing a level.
 * fireworks doesn't seem to work anymore
-* customers appear on 0|0 and are stuck there

 # Recently done
 * Re-done buttons with Labels